Sydney Hilton Hotel bombing: Arguments against a conspiracy

-The then Indian prime minister Morarji Desai claimed that Ananda Marga had attempted to kill him due to the imprisonment of the organisation's spiritual leader, Shrii Shrii Anandamurti.
-(There had been other alleged attacks by Ananda Marga, namely on 15 September 1977 the military attaché at the Indian High Commission, Canberra, Colonel Singh and his wife, were attacked in Canberra.
-Just over a month later an Air India employee in Melbourne was stabbed.)
-ASIO had infiltrated the Ananda Marga from 1976 and were monitoring it.
+The then Indian prime minister Morarji Desai claimed that the Ananda Marga organisation had attempted to kill him, due to the imprisonment of the organisation's spiritual leader, Shrii Shrii Anandamurti.
+There had been other alleged attacks by Ananda Marga.
+On 15 September 1977, the military attaché at the Indian High Commission, Canberra, Colonel Singh and his wife, were attacked in Canberra.
+Just over a month later an Air India employee in Melbourne was stabbed.
+ASIO had infiltrated the Ananda Marga from 1976, and were monitoring it.
+In 1998, Ben Hills asserted that ASIO had information which would have helped in the police investigation, but withheld it.

-In 1998, Ben Hills wrote an article called "The Hilton Fiasco", published in the Sydney Morning Herald.
-He argued that members of Ananda Marga were responsible for the Hilton bombing, saying that Evan Pederick was recruited for the bombing by Tim Anderson, while a man called Abhiik Kumar was the likely mastermind.
-He also asserted that ASIO had information which would have helped in the police investigation, but withheld it.

-In Who Bombed the Hilton?
-(2016), film-maker Rachel Landers addressed the accusation that the bins outside the Hilton were left unemptied, with a bomb secreted inside one of them, as part of a conspiracy by Australian police or security agencies.
+In the 2016 publication, Who Bombed the Hilton?, film-maker Rachel Landers addressed the accusation that the bins outside the Hilton were left unemptied, with a bomb secreted inside one of them, as part of a conspiracy by Australian police or security agencies.
 Landers asserts: "An enormous number of people are free to shove any number of objects (including an enormous placard) into the bin, lean on it or use it as a convenient seat over a very long period of time.
 For the conspiracists to be correct, the following have to be lying in their statements: seven garbage men (including a street sweeper), an accountant, two hippies, a sign-writer, a father of two out for the day with his kids, an anarchist and the Hilton commissionaire.
 They also have to be colluding with each other, the police who have been told to wave away garbage trucks and, one assumes, ASIO and their mates at Special Branch."
-Landers also draws attention to the activities of Abhiik Kumar.
-She maintains that Kumar had been in almost every country where there was a threat, an attack or cases of Margis being arrested for violence against an Indian national.
-This included Kumar being in Sydney the day before the Hilton bombing.

-In The Hilton Bombing: Evan Pederick and the Ananda Marga (2019), Imre Salusinszky argued that "not a single shred of evidence has emerged to support any of the conspiracy theories about the Hilton bombing."
+In the 2019 book, The Hilton Bombing: Evan Pederick and the Ananda Marga, Imre Salusinszky gives a detailed account of Pederick's version of events and his confession to the bombing, and argues that "not a single shred of evidence has emerged to support any of the conspiracy theories about the Hilton bombing."
 He said "the official cover-up, if indeed there is one, has remained tight as a drum".
-Salusinszky gives a detailed account of Pederick's involvement in AM activities.
-This included planting the bomb outside the Hilton and then going to Brisbane on the same day.
-He also covers in detail Pederick's decision to confess to a Catholic priest after eleven years of guilt and torment.